What to do if…

 Important note

-This is general information, not professional IT or legal advice.
-If you suspect malware/ransomware or this involves an employer/organisation, prioritise isolation and official/internal reporting over DIY fixes.
+This is general information, not professional IT, legal, financial, cyber security, or recovery advice.
+If malware, ransomware, employer data, or an organisation’s device may be involved, prioritise isolation and official or internal reporting over DIY fixes.

 Additional Resources